The Chemical Brothers: 1999–2002: Surrender and Come with Us

 The Chemical Brothers finished work on another album, Come with Us, in October 2001.
 It featured collaborations with Richard Ashcroft of the Verve ("The Test"), and long-time collaborator Beth Orton ("The State We're In").
 The album was released in January 2002, preceded by a single, "Star Guitar", a melodic Balearic beat number, with a promotional video by Michel Gondry that featured passing scenery synchronised to the beat viewed through a train window.
 What would be the second track on the album, "It Began in Afrika", was released 10 September 2001 to be circulated around the clubbing scene where it was a popular hit.
 "Star Guitar" was also released as a DVD single, the pair's first.
 Come with Us, was less well received than their previous albums, but nonetheless went straight to No. 1 in the UK Albums Chart in the first week of its release, selling 100,000 copies.
 In April, the title track from the album was released as a single with remixes by Fatboy Slim as part of a double A-sided release with "The Test".

 During the summer of 2002, the Chemical Brothers travelled the festival circuit to promote the album.
 Later in 2002, they released two EPs, one specifically aimed at Japan and the other the US (entitled AmericanEP).
 Both contained remixes, live versions and B-sides.
 Additionally, the band produced New Order's "Here to Stay", written for the film 24 Hour Party People and released as a single to promote the soundtrack, and remixed the song as well.
 One of their other major songs from this album was "Galaxy Bounce", which was popular and featured as the main title music for the Xbox game Project Gotham Racing.
 It was also included on the soundtrack for the movie Lara Croft: Tomb Raider.
 "Star Guitar" was featured as a song on the PlayStation Portable's Lumines II.

 Two other songs, "Come with Us (Introduction)" and "Star Guitar (Title Screen)", were featured on a PlayStation 2 racing game titled WRC II: Extreme.
 Both songs are instrumental.
-The song "My Elastic Eye" from the album Come with Us was played in the 2004 film The Butterfly Effect starring Ashton Kutcher and Amy Smart.
+The song "My Elastic Eye" from the album Come with Us was played in the 2004 film The Butterfly Effect.